miknab/EuclidEmulator/README.md

 # EuclidEmulator (version 1.1)
 This repository contains the main source code of the EuclidEmulator, a fast and accurate tool to estimate the non-linear correction to the matter power spectrum.
+EuclidEmulator is roughly seven orders of magnitude faster than an N-body simulation that yields results at the same level of accuracy.

 Authors:   M. Knabenhans, J. Stadel<br/>
 Date:      May 2018<br/>